daveminh/Chem456-2024F/docs/schedule.md

 permalink: /schedule/
 ---

+There will be 26 class sessions over 15 weeks.
+There will be no class during the first week.
+On 8/28, we will have two class sessions, one during lunch.
+It will be recorded for those unable to attend.
+A tentative schedule is below.

 Lecture slides and exercise notebooks should be available below after the class period.
 If they are not, please let me know.

 | ---- | | |